History of Ankara: Christian Ancyra

 Early martyrs, about whom little is known, included Proklos and Hilarios who were natives of the otherwise unknown village of Kallippi, near Ancyra, and suffered repression under the emperor Trajan (98-117).
 In the 280s AD we hear of Philumenos, a Christian corn merchant from southern Anatolia, being captured and martyred in Ankara, and Eustathius.

 Like in other Roman towns, the reign of Diocletian marked the culmination point of repression against Christians.
 In 303, Ancyra was one of the towns where the co-Emperors Diocletian and his deputy Galerius launched their anti-Christian persecution.
 In Ancyra, their first target was the 38-year-old Bishop of the town, whose name was Clement.
 Clement's life describes how he was taken to Rome, then sent back, and forced to undergo many interrogations and hardship before he, and his brother, and various companions were put to death.
 The remains of the church of St. Clement can be found today in a building just off Işıklar Caddesi in the Ulus district.
 Quite possibly this marks the site where Clement was originally buried.
 Four years later, a doctor of the town named Plato and his brother Antiochus also became celebrated martyrs under Galerius.
 Theodotus of Ancyra is also venerated as a saint.

 However, the persecution proved unsuccessful and in 314 Ancyra was the center of an important council of the early church; which considered ecclesiastical policy for the reconstruction of the Christian church after the persecutions, and in particular the treatment of 'lapsi'—Christians who had given in and conformed to paganism during these persecutions.

 Three councils were held in the former capital of Galatia in Asia Minor, during the 4th century.
 The first, an orthodox plenary synod, was held in 314, and its 25 disciplinary canons constitute one of the most important documents in the early history of the administration of the Sacrament of Penance.
-Nine of them deal with conditions for the reconciliation of the lapsi; the others, with marriage, alienations of church property, etc.
+Nine of them deal with conditions for the reconciliation of the lapsi; the others, with marriage of clergy, abortion and various other topics.